 John Rolfe stepped into history in May 1609 when he boarded the Sea Venture bound for Virginia.
-The Sea Venture was the flagship of a convoy of 500 new settlers.
+The Sea Venture was the flagship of a convoy of 500 new settlers including William Strachey, future Secretary for the colony.
 In July a massive hurricane scattered the fleet, and the Sea Venture ran aground just off the Bermudas.
 All of its 150 people safely reached shore and salvaged much of the ship’s supplies for what would be a 10-month stay.
 While on Bermuda, Rolfe’s wife gave birth to a daughter who was christened Bermuda, but the child died there.
 Rolfe’s wife also died.
 By the spring of 1610 the survivors had made two smaller ships from cedar trees and salvage from the shipwreck.
 The Patience and the Deliverance reached the Chesapeake Bay after 10 days sailing.

 Rolfe and his fellow Sea Venture survivors found a colony struggling to return profits to its sponsors in the Virginia Company.
 The colonists had tried silk making, glassmaking, lumber, sassafras, pitch and tar, and soap ashes, with no financial success.
 Rolfe experimented with tobacco, which until that point had been controlled on European markets by the Spanish.
 Ralph Hamor, Secretary of Virginia, said Rolfe used tobacco seeds he obtained from somewhere in the Caribbean, possibly from Trinidad.
 “I may not forget the gentleman worthie of much commendations, which first tooke the pains to make triall thereof, his name Mr. John Rolfe, Anno Domini 1612, partly for the love he hath a long time borne unto it, and partly to raise commodity to the adventurers….”
 Rolfe gave some tobacco from his crop to friends “to make triall of,” and they agreed the new leaf “smoked pleasant, sweete and strong.”
 The remainder of the crop was shipped to England where it compared favorably with “Spanish” leaf.